Beselam-Asefa/NewsApp/README.md

  ## Discription
  -------------------------------------------------------
-.
-This app is a usefull light-weight android exercise tracking and competition Ap.
-.this is a simple News app which uses a free news API to load latest newss from all over the world.
+.this is a News app which uses a free news API to load latest newss from all over the world.
 .In the home screen the App will display a list of the latest newss and from that the user can select a news and read it in a webview. the user can also save a news for reading at a convenient time. in addition the user can also search for a news by typing in the seach box.